madprops/gifmaker/README.md

 venv/bin/python src/borat.py --video="/videos/stuff.webm" --size=3 --thick=3 --fps=1.5 --width=600 --words="; I want to eat;; [Random]"
 ```

+You can run `borat.py` from anywhere in your system using its virtual env.
+Relative paths should work fine.

 ## Defaults

 It uses these defaults (defined in `state.py`):